How to Become a Yoga Instructor: 8 Steps to Success

 5. Practice yoga regularly at the studios you'd like to teach at.

 Most instructors begin teaching at studios where they've practiced yoga themselves.
-In fact, one survey showed that around 60 percent of yoga studio owners encourage their students to become instructors.1
+In fact, the 2016 Yoga in America Study showed that around 60 percent of yoga studio owners encourage their students to become instructors.

 When you put in regular appearances and develop a rapport with the studio staff, you boost your chances of being considered for an instructor position when one opens up.
 Make sure your instructors are aware that you've completed relevant training and that you're interested in teaching.
 You could even offer to cover a class for any instructor who needs to take some time off.